 To make it easier to discern price trajectory, rising and falling prices within a candlestick period are differentiated by colour.
 Green indicates that the price rose within the period range, while red indicates a price fell.

-The candlestick components unpack a simple closing price value for a given period telling you the following:
+The candlestick components unpack a simple closing price value for a given period telling you the following, as represented by the letters and numbers on the top left corner:

 The Opening Price